-The results of research activities are as a rule public, and are reported through a multitude of channels.
-Findings of extensive research projects are published as books or research reports, articles aimed at academic journals in the Working Papers series and short topical reports in the Briefs series.
-The institute completes 10–15 major research projects annually.
-A macroeconomic forecast is drawn up twice a year.
+Results of extensive research projects are published as books or research reports, articles aimed at academic journals in the Working Papers series and short topical reports in the Policy Briefs series.
+The institute completes 10–15 major research projects and a dozen policy briefs annually.

-As a significant part of Etla’s operations, researchers lend their expertise to various committees and working groups set up by government departments and other instances, appear in hearings of parliamentary committees, and give presentations in scientific conferences and other events.
-Etla’s researchers publish articles in peer-reviewed academic journals, write non-technical pieces and columns for various media and are readily available for comments and interviews.
+Researchers lend their expertise to various committees and working groups set up by eg. government departments, appear in hearings at parliamentary committees, and give presentations in scientific conferences and other events.
+In addition, Etla’s researchers are available for comments and interviews.

 Etla has two subsidiaries, Etlatieto Oy, active in project research, and Taloustieto Oy, a publisher of books on economics.
 Etla and The Finnish Business and Policy Forum (EVA) have a joint board of directors, managing director and financial administration.